strangesphagnum/sayjira/README.md

 ```

 ### Note
-If you provide stage to all your hooks i.e.:
+If you provide stage to all your hooks like:
 ```
 repos:
   - repo: https://github.com/strangesphagnum/sayjira